 When we are studying isomers in chemistry, we will come across various types of isomers.
 While they are mainly divided into two groups namely constitutional isomers and stereoisomers there are more sub-type of isomers that we need to learn about.
 As such, cis and trans isomers are such types of isomers which we will learn about here on this page.
 We’re going to research what these isomers are and the main distinctions between cis and trans.

 Usually, cis and trans isomerism can be found in organic and inorganic compounds, alkanes and in alkenes.

-The isomers in which two similar atoms lie on the same side of a double bond in the molecule.
-On the other hand, trans isomers feature molecules with two similar atoms placed on opposite sides of a double bond.
+The isomers in which two similar atoms or groups of atoms lie on the same side of a double bond are stated as cis isomers. whereas the isomers in which two similar atoms or groups of atoms lie anti to each other of a double bond are stated as trans-isomers.
 Cis and trans isomers have the same molecular formula and molecular weight, but they are known to differ in some aspects.

 Difference Between Cis and Trans Isomers

 When we talk about the difference between cis and trans isomers, one of the main differences is in the arrangement of the atoms in a double bond.
 However, we will look at some other key differences between the two below.

 |Difference Between Cis and Trans Isomers

 |Cis isomers are molecules with the same connectivity of atoms.
 They feature same side groups placed on the same side of a double bond.